 This program is designed for Christian ministers and lay leaders who would benefit from education and a supervised learning experience in the complex and rapidly changing context of urban ministry.

-The Certificate in Urban Ministry is fulfilled in three summer intensive courses and two online courses, for a total of 15 semester hours of academic credit.
+The Certificate in Urban Ministry is fulfilled in three summer intensive courses with online work extending into the fall semester and two online courses in the spring semester, for a total of 15 semester hours of academic credit.